 - 85. In a complex and rapidly changing world, education is central to bridging the gaps among all 17 Sustainable Development Goals.
-Education is a driver of both inclusion and empowerment, as well as a generator of knowledge that can enable people to properly understand and effectively address global challenges such as the COVID-19 pandemic or the impacts of climate change in an informed, scientific manner. - 86.
+Education drives both inclusion and empowerment, as well as generates knowledge that can enable people to properly understand and effectively address global challenges, such as the COVID-19 pandemic and the impacts of climate change, in an informed, scientific manner. - 86.
 The COVID-19 pandemic is testing national capacities to shift to large-scale distance learning to ensure continuity of schooling.
-It has revealed gaps in knowledge about available tools, lack of teacher preparation, connectivity issues and disparities in access, with students from more disadvantaged and vulnerable backgrounds most at risk of missing out, notably due to uneven access to information and communications technologies, infrastructures and tools. - 87.
-Given teachers' critical role in improving education quality and learning outcomes, countries need to invest more in increasing the supply of qualified teachers, strengthening support for teacher training and professional development, as well as ensuring decent working conditions.
-Public financing is critical for education, and international financing must prioritize investing in education to ensure predictable, sustainable, efficient, and coherent funding sources.
+It has revealed gaps in knowledge about available tools, lack of teacher preparation, connectivity issues and disparities in access.
+Students from disadvantaged and vulnerable backgrounds are most at risk of missing out, notably due to uneven access to information and communications technologies, infrastructures and tools. - 87.
+Given the critical role that teachers play in improving the quality of education and learning outcomes, countries need to invest more in increasing the supply of qualified teachers, by strengthening support for teacher training and professional development, as well as ensuring decent working conditions.
+Public financing is critical for education, and international financing must prioritize investment in education to ensure predictable, sustainable, efficient and coherent funding sources.